neondatabase/website/content/guides/self-hosting-umami-neon.md

 Using a serverless Postgres database powered by Neon allows you to scale down to zero when the database is not being used, which saves on compute costs.
 .

-To get started, go to the [Neon console](https://console.neon.tech/app/projects) and enter the name of your choice as the project name.
+To get started, go to the [Neon Console](https://console.neon.tech/app/projects) and enter a name for your project.

 You will then be presented with a dialog that provides a connecting string of your database.
 Click on **Pooled connection** on the top right of the dialog and the connecting string automatically updates in the box below it.